-The rendition of value indefiniteness requires a quantised system with at least three mutually exclusive outcomes, corresponding to an associated Hilbert space dimension equal to the number of these outcomes-a direct consequence of the Kochen-Specker theorem.
+The rendition of value indefiniteness requires a quantized system with at least three mutually exclusive outcomes, corresponding to an associated Hilbert-space dimension equal to the number of these outcomes-a direct consequence of the Kochen-Specker theorem.

-Of course, if one is willing to accept physical value indefiniteness based purely on formal Hilbert space models of quantum mechanics [43], there is no further need of empirical evidence.
-In this line of thinking, Theorem 11, and hence the quantum value indefiniteness resulting from it via Corollary 12, needs no more empirical corroboration than the arithmetic fact that, in Peano arithmetic with standard addition, one plus one equals two.
+Of course, if one is willing to accept physical value indefiniteness based purely on formal Hilbert-space models of quantum mechanics [5], there is no further need of empirical evidence.
+In this line of thinking, Theorem 1, and hence the quantum value indefiniteness resulting from it via Corollary 2, needs no more empirical corroboration than the arithmetic fact that, in Peano arithmetic with standard addition, one plus one equals two.

-QRNGs which monitor Bell-inequality violation simultaneously with bit-generation have been proposed in the literature [23, 44].
-Given the non-trivial assumptions used in the proof of Theorem 11-in particular, the mutual physical coexistence of complementary observables-should our QRNG be monitored in this way too, in addition to value indefiniteness certification?
+QRNGs which monitor Bell-inequality violation simultaneously with bit generation have been proposed in the literature [28,48].
+Given the nontrivial assumptions used in the proof of Theorem 1-in particular, the mutual physical coexistence of complementary observables-should our QRNG be monitored in this way too, in addition to value indefiniteness certification?

-First, we stress that, in contrast with our proposed QRNG, the aforementioned devices require an initial random seed and hence operate as secure randomness expander, rather than generator: the quality of randomness produced by such a device depends crucially upon the quality of randomness of the seed.
+First, we stress that, in contrast with our proposed QRNG, the aforementioned devices require an initial random seed and hence operate as a secure randomness expander, rather than generator: The quality of randomness produced by such a device depends crucially upon the quality of randomness of the seed.

-Secondly, violation of Bell-inequalities alone is a purely statistical phenomenon and only indicates non-classical correlations: in no way does it necessitate a Hilbert-space structure and hence it cannot give the certification of (strong) incomputability our proposal does via value indefiniteness.
+Second, violation of Bell-inequalities alone is a purely statistical phenomenon and only indicates nonclassical correlations: in no way does it necessitate a Hilbert-space structure and hence it cannot give the certification of (strong) incomputability that our proposal does via value indefiniteness.

-Thirdly, in the case that our QRNG is treated as an untrusted-device, as is common in cryptography (due to the users inability to verify the device's workings), the set up could be modified to test such inequalities.
-This is the scenario in which monitoring inequality violation has most to offer, since violation of Bell-inequalities can be derived from Kochen-Specker type arguments[45] and thus gives some indication of non-classicality in the absence of trust in the device, even if it cannot guarantee incomputability.
-An even better monitoring method-which might necessitate a revision of our current QRNG set up-may use the type of non-classical outcomes typically encountered in empirical realisations of Greenberger-Horne-Zeilinger type arguments [46, 47], as, at least ideally, they do not involve any statistics, but require a violation of local realism at every triple of outcomes.
+Third, in the case that our QRNG is treated as an untrusted device, as is common in cryptography (due to the user's inability to verify the device's workings), the set up could be modified to test such inequalities.
+This is the scenario in which monitoring inequality violation has most to offer, since violation of Bell inequalities can be derived from Kochen-Specker-type arguments2 and thus gives some indication of nonclassicality in the absence of trust in the device, even if it cannot guarantee incomputability.
+An even better monitoring method-which might necessitate a revision of our current QRNG set up-may use the type of nonclassical outcomes typically encountered in empirical realizations of Greenberger-Horne-Zeilinger type arguments [49,50] because, at least ideally, they do not involve any statistics but require a violation of local realism at every triple of outcomes.

-To summarise, we have presented a formal conceptualisation of value (in-)definiteness, and proven that there always exists an admissible assignment function making a single observable value definite; one cannot hope to prove all observables are value indefinite.
-We also showed that, in an extension of the Kochen-Specker theorem, after preparing a pure state in three dimensional Hilbert space, certain precisely identified observables are provably value indefinite.
+To summarize, we have presented a formal conceptualization of value (in)definiteness and proven that there always exists an admissible assignment function making a single observable value definite; one cannot hope to prove all observables are value indefinite.
+We also showed that, in an extension of the Kochen-Specker theorem, after preparing a pure state in three-dimensional Hilbert space, certain precisely identified observables are provably value indefinite.

 We have applied these results to a proposal to generate bit sequences by a quantum random number generator.
-Any such sequence is, as we showed, then "certified by" quantum value indefiniteness (in the sense of the Bell-, Greenberger-Horne-Zeilinger-, and Kochen-Specker theorems) to produce a strongly incomputable sequence of bits.
+Any such sequence is, as we showed, then "certified by" quantum value indefiniteness (in the sense of the Bell, Greenberger-Horne-Zeilinger, and Kochen-Specker theorems) to produce a strongly incomputable sequence of bits.